Core Curriculum

 1. Do nothing, remain on the old catalog

-2. Change catalogs to AY 23-24 and have CSCI101 substitute for CSCI128
+2. Change to newer catalog (AY 23-24 or after) and have CSCI101 substitute for CSCI128

 2. If a student is on an existing catalog that requires 101 but they haven’t taken it yet, then their options are:

-2. OR Take CSCI128 in Fall 2023 or later and have CSCI128 substitute for CSCI101
+1. Remain on the old catalog and take CSCI128 in Fall 2023 or later and have CSCI128 substitute for CSCI101

-2. Change catalogs to AY 23-24 and take CSCI 128 in Fall 2023 or later
+2. Change to newer catalog (AY 23-24 or after) and take CSCI128 in Fall 2023 or later

-3. If a student is on an existing catalog that does not require CSCI 101 and they have taken it, then their options are:
+3. If a student is on an existing catalog that does not require CSCI101 and they have taken it, then their options are:

 1. Do nothing, remain on the old catalog

-2. Change catalogs to AY 23-24 and have CSCI101 substitute for CSCI128
+2. Change to newer catalog (AY 23-24 or after) and have CSCI101 substitute for CSCI128

-4. If a student is on an existing catalog that does not require CSCI 101 and they have not taken it, then their options are:
+4. If a student is on an existing catalog that does not require CSCI101 and they have not taken it, then their options are:

 1. Do nothing, remain on the old catalog